 Agencies and FMPs can run and attribute Facebook campaigns on behalf of advertisers on AppsFlyer, or even alongside the advertisers' own Facebook campaigns.
 In order for the agency campaigns to be attributed to the agency, the campaign name MUST begin with the agency's name.

 For more details about agencies and Facebook install attribution please go here.

-In addition, agencies can't alter the Facebook look back windows and retargeting toggle.
+In addition, agencies can't alter Facebook lookback windows and retargeting control.
 Rather, they need to ask the advertiser to perform these changes if they're needed.

 Attribution for Facebook for out-of-store Android apps

 Facebook doesn't allow creating mobile apps install campaigns for Android apps that are in out-of-store markets, e.g. Baidu.

 However, you can advertise and record installs for out-of-store apps on Facebook following these instructions: